LeGrim94/aws-ecs_app/readme.md

 # AWS ECS APP

-This repo contain full Terraform code, configuration files and documentation needed to deploy and maintain a WordPress site on AWS.
+This repository contains the full Terraform code, configuration files, and documentation needed to deploy and maintain a WordPress site on AWS, with the primary goal of creating a highly reliable, scalable web application capable of withstanding single points of failure.
+To achieve this goal, deployment paradigms involving multi-AZ architectures have been employed.

 ## Screenshots